vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Weekly and Cumulative Revenue](images/q10_weekly_and_cumulative_revenue.png)

-Insight : Cumulative revenue increased steadily from week 18 to week 31, reaching 425,257.70 by the end of the period.
+Insight: Cumulative revenue increased steadily from week 18 to week 31, reaching 425,257.70 by the end of the period.
 However, weekly revenue fluctuated across weeks, with week 29 generating the highest weekly revenue and week 31 showing the lowest weekly revenue among the displayed weeks.